UK Regulator Proposes New Rules to Curb Google's Search Dominance

 UK Regulator Targets Google's Search Dominance

 The UK's Competition and Markets Authority (CMA) has proposed designating Google with "strategic market status" (SMS) under new digital market rules, potentially leading to significant changes in how the tech giant operates its search engine in the country 1.
-This move marks the first application of Britain's tough new digital market laws and could require Google to implement various measures to promote competition and fairness in the search market 2.
+This move marks the first application of Britain's tough new digital market laws and could result in a series of conduct rules aimed at loosening Google's control over search and advertising 5.

 Source: PYMNTS